jameslnewell/react/packages/react-observable/README.md

 ### useInvokableObservable()

-Manage the state of an observable, subscribing to the observable when called.
+Manage the state of an observable, creating the observable when called.

 #### Parameters:

-- `observable: Observable` - The observable
+- `factory: Function` - The observable factory.

 #### Returns: